lzh-mb-mod/RTSCamera/README.md

   - Control one of your soldiers and continue fighting/commanding after player character is injured in battle.

-  - **New:** Allows automatic fast forward in hideout.
+  - Time speed control in battle.

 - Command System

   - Reworked the command system in the base game.

-  - **New:** Allows to add order to queue to let troops execute orders one by one.
+  - **New:** Allows to give a series of orders and let your troops execute them one by one.
 For example, move along a given path and then shooting/charging.

   - **New:** When giving orders to multiple formations: